mfaulconer/Stat386-Blog/_posts/2025-04-14-Streamlit-and-EDA.md

 | Three Quarter Sprint (seconds) | -0.008 seconds | No |
 | Standing Vertical Leap (inches) | 0.620 inches| No |
 | Max Vertical Leap (inches) | 0.804 inches | No |

+Note: For running tests (Lane Agility, Shuttle Run, and Three Quarter Sprint, a negative difference shows a faster, and therefore better, time)

+## EDA DIY - Look at my App!

+While I have provided some plots to visualize the data, I have also created an app using streamlit!

+## Wrapping Up

+Like I said at the beginning, there really is more to basketball than running and jumping.
+If performances are the same amongst almost all combine participamts, NBA General Managers and front office teams must have different strategies for choosing their next star players.
+Whether that is college performances, wingspan, or private interviews, there is something missing in our analysis.
+If I had the opportunity to dive deeper into this question, I would love to include college in-game statistics, and create a more in-depth model that can calculate player efficiency.
+Hopefully, such a model would provide deeper insight into the draft decisions made across the league.

+If you are interested to explore the question deeper, feel free to use <a href="https://github.com/mfaulconer/Stat386ProjCode" target="_blank">my final dataset</a>, which can be found on my github!

+Thank you again to the NBA for the public data that has made this project possible!